 Incident Reports.
-The auditor reviewed the incident report log for the previous twelve months and the incident reports associated with the two sexual abuse allegations.
+The auditor reviewed the incident report log for the previous twelve months, the incident reports associated with the five sexual abuse or sexual harassment allegations and a sample of serious incident reports.

 Investigation Files.
-During the previous twelve months, there were two allegations reported at the facility.
-During the on-site portion of the audit both of the investigations were still open.
-The auditor reviewed as much information available on the two ongoing investigations.
+During the previous twelve months, there were five allegations reported at the facility.
+During the on-site portion of the audit four investigations were closed and one was open.
+All five investigations were administrative investigations.
+The auditor reviewed the closed investigations and reviewed the available information on the open investigation.
 In the previous twelve months there were zero criminal investigations completed and zero allegations referred for prosecution.